zhaoy37/SAT_Solver/README.md

 Then, the algorithm inverts the false SAT_encoding(s).
 In the aforementioned example execution, the algorithm generates the following mapping: `{"x1": True, "x2": True} -> {"x1" : ["le", "y1", 2], "x2" : ["lt", "y2", 1]}`.

-Lastly, the algorithm uses recursive backtracking to search through the search space of possible assignments, the space of the close interval from the preselected lowerbound to the upperbound for each SMT variable.
+Lastly, the algorithm uses recursive backtracking to search through the search space of possible assignments, the space of the close intervals from the preselected lowerbound to the upperbound for each SMT variable.
+In the aforementioned example execution, the algorithm will try the sequence of assignnments {"y1" : 0, "y2" : 0}, {"y1" : 0, "y2" : 1} ... until  {"x1": True, "x2": True} is the mapping`{"x1" : ["le", "y1", 2], "x2" : ["lt", "y2", 1]} -> {"x1": True, "x2": True}` is satisfied.
+The solver concludes unsatisfiability when the search space runs out for all possible solutions to the SAT encoding.

+We choose the above method because it is intuitive.
+Since the SMT solver is not the focus of the project but rather an abstraction of the SAT solver, we do not focus on the optimization of the SMT solver interface.
+The algorithm we use is widely used for solving Constraint Satisfaction Problems (CSP), which can be alternatively solved with the min-conflicts algorithm or with recursive backtracking that also integrates the heuristics such as least constrained values.
+One algorithm that solves a broader set of SMT signatures and possibly with a lower time complexity is DPLL(T), which is the SMT variant of DPLL for SAT Problems.
+Users are encouraged to replace our SMT solver with other alternatives.

 ## Acknowledgements
 Throughout the tutorial and the codes for this project, we borrowed some materials from the lecture slides provided by Professor Taylor Johnson from CS 6315.